 Diluted income per share is calculated by adjusting the weighted average number of shares outstanding to assume conversion of all potential dilutive shares.
 The Company has three categories of potential dilutive shares related to stock compensation: stock options, deferred share unit plan (see Note 15) and the convertible debentures (see Note 8).
-For the stock compensation, a calculation is done to determine the number of shares that could have been acquired at fair value (determined using the market price of the Company's shares as of March 31, 2016) based on the monetary value of the stock compensation arrangements.
-The number of shares calculated as described above is comparable to the number of shares that would have been issued assuming the vesting of the stock compensation arrangement and conversion of debentures.
+For the stock compensation, a calculation is done to determine the number of shares that could have been acquired at fair value (determined using the market price of the Company's shares as of June 30, 2016) based on the monetary value of the stock compensation arrangements.
+The number of shares that would have been issued assuming the vesting of the stock compensation arrangement and conversion of debentures.